YYHEggEgg/csharp-logger/README.md

 - If `Enable_Disk_Operations` is true (default), everything will go as common.
 You can also sets `Customized_Global_LogFile_Config.MinimumLogLevel` to `LogLevel.None` to prevent the creation of `latest.log`.
 - Only when `Enable_Disk_Operations` is false can the log compression be disabled. `Customized_Global_LogFile_Config` should be either null, or a value with `MinimumLogLevel` of `LogLevel.None`; usage of `LogTrace.*Trace`, `BaseLogger.*Trace`, `LoggerChannel.Log*Trace` cause an exception.
 - When `Enable_Disk_Operations` is false, usage of any `BaseLogger` constructors results in an exception; use `Log.GlobalLogger` if you need an instance of it.

+#### Known Issues

+- When running the program in Windows Terminal, emojis are not displayed correctly (shown as `??`), both in the input area and the log area.
+No other anomalies have been observed; cursor movement behaves correctly and file logging works as expected.
+  *Similar behavior occurs in Windows Command Prompt (cmd), and emojis cannot be entered when using the integrated terminal in VSCode.
+These are not considered program bugs and are not planned for resolution.*

 ### v5.0.0